islamzadavusal/OpenCvHandVolumeAndroid/README.md

 ---

+## 🌟 In Beta:
+- This project is still under development.
+There may be bugs and performance issues.

+---

 ## 🛠 Technologies Used:
 - **Kotlin:** Android application development language.
 - **OpenCV:** Image processing library.
 - **Android Camera API:** Camera integration.

+---

+## 🎯 Future Actions:
+- Increase detection sensitivity.
+- Design a more user-friendly interface.
+- Develop a faster and more accurate finger recognition algorithm.